FlippedCodes/agent-black/README.md

 ### Can I host the bot myself?

 The bot can be self-hosted, if there is any interest, please let me know on Discord `Phil | Flipper#3621`.
-Please keep in mind, that your DB is not going to have any content/listed bans.
+Please keep in mind, that your DB is not going to have any content/listed bans from our bot instance!

 ## Future Features